Bookisso/retrox/retro/README.md

 To deploy contract to testnet:
-`yarn hardhat run scripts/sample-scripts.js --network optimism-kovan`
+`yarn hardhat run scripts/sample-script.js --network optimism-goerli`

 ### To run tests:

 First In separate terminal:
 run `npx hardhat node`

 Then: